Please upgrade your browser

-For the best experience, you should upgrade your browser.
-Visit our accessibility page to view a list of supported browsers along with links to download the latest version.
+For the best experience, we recommend you update your browser.
+Visit our accessibility page for a list of supported browsers.
+Alternatively, you can continue using your current browser by closing this message.

-• Before arriving at the RCA, Jaspar Joseph-Lester taught Fine Art at Sheffield Hallam University (2002—13), where he led the PhD programme and worked as a reader in Fine Art.
+Before arriving at the RCA, Jaspar taught Fine Art at Sheffield Hallam University (2002—13), where he led the PhD programme and worked as a reader in Fine Art.
 He has been a visiting tutor at Calarts, Los Angeles, California; Meadows School of Art, SMU, Dallas, Texas; Goldsmiths College; The Slade School of Fine Art; Wimbledon College of Art and Design; UAL and Nottingham Trent University.

 He completed his BA in Art and Art History at Goldsmiths College in 1994, before exhibiting with Marc Jancou Gallery until 1996.
 He finished his MA in Sculpture at the Slade School of Fine Art in 1998 and, in the same year, embarked on a residency at the British School at Rome.
 In 1999 Jaspar was invited to undertake a residency at Asprey Jacques Gallery, before receiving a full departmental studentship from Goldsmiths College to undertake his PhD in Fine Art, where he subsequently taught for four years.

-• Jaspar Joseph-Lester has been involved in a series of international curated exhibitions; authored, co-authored and edited a number of published books and articles for journals; and played a leading role in organising international conferences, symposia and other public events.
+Jaspar has been involved in a series of international curated exhibitions; authored, co-authored and edited a number of published books and articles for journals; and played a leading role in organising international conferences, symposia and other public events.
 This research has explored ways that material space is shaped by images (scripted space) and how images are themselves experienced and understood through the materiality of objects.
 Much of his recent work has taken the form of the photo-essay.
 This work continues to provide a context for exploring how space is informed by images, focusing on the way the cinematic image is played out in architectural space.
 His video work has been nominated for Pilot: 1 and selected for All for Show: an international retrospective of UK Video.

 Jaspar’s development of long-term, international research networks has consolidated the generative connections he makes between research, practice and pedagogy.
 In 2005, he co-founded the research group Curating Video, which was established to develop a better understanding of the materiality and architectural qualities of video artworks and elucidate the relationship between video image and the politics of social and architectural space.
 He is also a director of LoBe.
 He appears widely in print, authoring Revisiting the Bonaventure Hotel (Copy Press, 2009); co-editing Episode: Pleasure and Persuasion in Lens-based Media (Artwords, 2008) and editing Transmission Annual.